Medically Reviewed By

 How does oncolytic virus therapy work for mesothelioma?

-Oncolytic virus therapy is a type of treatment that inserts manipulated viruses into the tumor site to disrupt cancer cells from growing.
-The oncolytic virus therapy drugs either attack tumors or escalate the immune system’s ability to fight cancer by activating the T-cells and other cancer-fighting mechanisms to recognize mesothelioma tumors.
+Oncolytic virus therapy is an emerging mesothelioma treatment that inserts manipulated viruses into the tumor site to disrupt cancer cells from growing.
+The oncolytic virus therapy drugs either attack tumors or escalate the immune system’s ability to fight cancer by activating the T cells and other cancer-fighting mechanisms to recognize mesothelioma tumors.

 Does oncolytic virus therapy improve survival for mesothelioma patients?

-Oncolytic virus therapy is featured in quite a few clinical trials, but more research is needed before declaring any objective survival benefit for mesothelioma patients.
-ONCOS-102, for instance, is an oncolytic adenovirus that activates the immune system.
+Oncolytic virus therapy is featured in quite a few clinical trials for mesothelioma, but more research is needed before declaring that this mesothelioma treatment consistently improves survival for patients.
+ONCOS-102, for instance, is an oncolytic virus that kills cancer cells and activates the immune system.
 In the latest study, requiring further investigation, ONCOS-102 plus chemotherapy improved mesothelioma survival by six months.

 What are the types of oncolytic virus therapy?

-There are two main types of oncolytic virus therapy used for mesothelioma where a virus is used as a vector to put a therapeutic agent into the body:
+There are two main types of oncolytic virus therapy for mesothelioma:

 Sources & Author